 Different needs in the B2B embedded finance transaction

 On the other hand, suppliers need to sell now and collect now.
-Getting them paid as soon as possible is a powerful incentive to keep them coming back to an online platform rather than defaulting to their usual sales processes.
-Suppliers also need to maintain cash flow, not only for daily expenses, but for growth capital, which can be improved with fast payment options.
+Getting paid as soon as possible is a powerful incentive to keep them coming back to an online platform rather than defaulting to their usual sales processes.
+Suppliers also need to maintain cash flow, not only for daily expenses, but for growth capital.
+And that can be improved with fast payment options.

 Paying invoices within days